bpadgette/ozone/README.md

 1. a C project.
 2. a tool for learning.
-3. good enough to use for a personal website (in progress).
+3. good enough to use for a personal website (work in progress).

 Ozone builds:

 1. without linking non-std libraries.
 2. without compiler warnings on its strictest settings (-Wall -Werror -pedantic).
-3. for dynamic linking (I want one ozone lib for several tiny web-server binaries).
+3. for dynamic linking; I want one ozone lib for several tiny web-server binaries.

 Ozone allows me: